camp-d/Notes/ece3270.typ

   - PLDs and PLAs are tied to output pins in hardware, whereas FPGAs can have any function routed to any pin.

+  = Feb 28 2024

+  - Synchronous sequential logic
+  - State Machine Types:
+    - Moore : No outputs happen on state transitions, outputs only change with clock
+    - Mealy : same as moore, but inputs can bypass to trigger outputs, regardless of clock, asynchronous transitions/logic

+  = March 04 2024